-Happy Stranger Things Day! — That’s right, November 6 is the day of celebration for the show that’s captured all of our hearts.
+Happy Stranger Things Day!
+That’s right, November 6 is the day of celebration for the show that’s captured all of our hearts.
 With just three seasons under its belt, Stranger Things has managed to captivate audiences of all ages with its cliffhanger storylines and award-winning performances by Millie Bobby Brown, Finn Wolfhard, and the rest of the cast.
-In honor of the holiday (which we happen to celebrate every day), the official Twitter account for Stranger Things released a season 3 blooper reel, as seen below!
+With season 4 delayed due to the COVID-19 outbreak, Stranger Things Day may be the closest that fans get to any kind of ST content in 2020.
+So, what better way to pass the time than by seeing how much the cast has grown since the first season?

 — Stranger Things (@Stranger_Things) November 6, 2019